-Investing into an audio mixer is suitable for someone that’s just getting started in recording, but seeks flexibility in their workflow.
-Being able to invest in one piece of gear that can be used for two functions either in the studio and or live.
-To top it off, even if you were to invest into a higher end audio interface down the road, your mixer can still serve a purpose in your audio chain!
+Investing into an audio mixer is suitable for someone who’s just getting started in recording but still seeks flexibility in their workflow.
+It is ideal for those who want to invest in one piece of gear that can be used for two functions both in-studio and for live sound.
+To top it off, even if you were to invest into a higher-end audio interface down the road, your mixer can still serve a purpose in your audio chain!

 What to Consider

-When it comes to any purchase, especially for hardware, the decision factors are far more overwhelming especially when you are just getting into the music or sound industry.
+When it comes to any purchase, especially hardware, the consideration are fairly overwhelming, especially when you are just getting into the music or sound industry.

-Using these three factors to consider can help you determine what’s right for you, based on your needs and your budget.
+Keeping the following three factors in mind can help you determine what’s right for you based on your needs and your budget: